anilcancakir/opencode-dynamic-context-pruning/README.md

 Restart OpenCode.
 The plugin will automatically start optimizing your sessions.

+## How It Works

+DCP is **non-destructive**—your session data is never modified.
+Pruning state is kept in memory only and resets when OpenCode restarts.
+When requests are sent to your LLM provider, DCP intercepts them and replaces pruned tool outputs with a placeholder; original content remains intact in your session.

+**Trade-off:** LLM providers cache prompts for faster/cheaper responses.
+Since DCP modifies message content, it may reduce cache hit rates.
+Token savings typically outweigh this, but be aware if your workflow relies heavily on prompt caching.

 ## Configuration

 DCP uses its own configuration file, separate from OpenCode's `opencode.json`: